imagestream/opuntia-docs/ap3500/quickstart.rst

 .. image:: ../images/Opuntia-default-login-ssh.png
    :width: 600
-   :alt: Screenshot of the SSH Login
+   :alt: Screenshot of the SSH Login showing a user loging in

 .. rubric:: Footnotes